-Fields, Modes, TEM, Plane wave, and Uniform plane waves
+Fields, Modes, TEM, Plane wave and Uniform plane waves

-• Field is a modification of space-time
+• Field is a modification of space-time coordinates

 • Mode is a particular field configuration for a given boundary value problem.
-Many field configurations can satisfy Maxwell equations (wave equation).
-These usually are referred to as modes.
-Mode is a self-consistent field distribution.
+Many field configurations (modes) may satisfy the Maxwell equations (wave equation).
+These usually are referred to as the modes.

 • In TEM mode, $\vec{E}$ and $\vec{H}$ at every point in space are constrained in a local plane, independent of time.
 This plane is called equiphase Plane.
-In general equiphase planes are not parallel at two different points along the trajectory of the wave are the same), then we say we have a plane wave.
-In other words, the equiphase surfaces are parallel planar surfaces
+In general equiphase planes are not parallel at two different points along the trajectory of the wave